CanadianPetConnection.ca

 When it comes to finding the right solution for your dog’s unique needs, there are plenty of roads that lead to the hypoallergenic promised land, and leading the charge are plant-based dog foods.
 A growing number of pet owners are turning to plant-based diets for their dog with astonishing results.

 Sounds crazy, right?
 Can a plant-based diet provide balanced nutrition for dogs and relieve food allergy symptoms?
 Yes, when done right, a wholesome plant-based diet will not only provide all the nutrition a dog needs, it is an ideal choice for dogs with animal-based food allergies.
+A recent study by the Western University off California found plant-based diets for dogs can quite beneficial.

 What is a food allergy in dogs?